-- Travel Rio Tinto has asked that its employees who fly to work to our operations, including our FIFO employees, follow the guidance of their leadership teams.
-For everyone else, the company has for the most part halted all work-related travel, and are asking teams to instead connect in other ways, such as WebEx or Skype, and most of the office-based teams are working from home. - Childcare and family responsibilities Rio Tinto is providing flexible work arrangements to support our affected employees and their families. - Medical care Rio Tinto is partnering with medical providers to ensure employees and contractors have resources available.
+• Travel - Rio Tinto has asked that its employees who fly to work to our operations, including our FIFO employees, follow the guidance of their leadership teams.
+For everyone else, the company has for the most part halted all work-related travel, and

+- Childcare and family responsibilities Rio Tinto is providing flexible work arrangements to support our affected employees and their families. - Medical care Rio Tinto is partnering with medical providers to ensure employees and contractors have resources available.
 The company is also offering mental health support, including through its employee assistance program. - Clean work areas Rio Tinto has intensified its focus on cleaning at its operations and offices, including on hand-washing and disinfecting. - Each of Rio Tinto's sites and offices also have action plans in place that they can activate if the situation escalates.